Special Workshop with Visiting Artist Renzo Faggioli

 To Register for Arts Project classes call 610-285-5058 OR print registration form and return with payment to: Carol Buddock, Penn State Lehigh Valley, 2809 Saucon Valley Road, Center Valley PA, 18034.

 For more information about this program, contact:

-To register by phone, contact
+To register contact: